cpoohee/MLPluginTemplate/readme.md

 # Introduction
-This project investigates the use of AI generative models create vocal doubles for mixing from a single vocal take.
+This project investigates the use of AI generative models for music production.
-This is intended to be a short project aimed for submission for [Neural Audio Plugin Competition](https://www.theaudioprogrammer.com/neural-audio).
+This was intended to be a short project aimed for submission for [Neural Audio Plugin Competition 2023](https://www.theaudioprogrammer.com/neural-audio).

+However, due to lack of time, the model is not working at the moment.
+Therefore, this repo will be repurposed to be a template for future models to be explored.

-There are 2 separate git repository for this plugin competition.
+There are 2 separate git repository for this plugin.
 The first is for the machine learning code.
 The second is for the plugin code for running the trained model.

 - https://github.com/cpoohee/SVPluginComp_ML (this repo, the ML code base)
 - https://github.com/cpoohee/NeuralDoubler (Plugin code)

-# Quick Installation Instructions
+[//]: # (# Quick Installation Instructions)

+[//]: # ()
-- For those who just want to get the plugin running, go to our plugin repo https://github.com/cpoohee/NeuralDoubler, and follow the instructions there.
+[//]: # (- For those who just want to get the plugin running, go to our plugin repo https://github.com/cpoohee/NeuralDoubler, and follow the instructions there.)

-- For those who wants to run the machine learning code, do follow the subsequent instructions in this repo.
+[//]: # (- For those who wants to run the machine learning code, do follow the subsequent instructions in this repo.)

 # Replication Instructions